Make your Halloween party a chilling success with these BLOODY GOOD GIN AND TONICS. It’s a delectable potion with a killer name!

 While an eyeball garnish might be good enough 364 days a year, Halloween is a go big or go home holiday.
 This cocktail needs to be bloody good!
 So we poured in a nice little shot of edible fake blood aka homemade cherry syrup.
 Looks authentic, especially if you put it in a blood bag!

+The second was Plymouth’s original strength gin which got the response “best gin and tonic EVER” from our neighbor Charleston.
+This blend is juniper forward with a subtle, earthy finish.
 Both gins held their ground next to the sweet cherry syrup but surprisingly, the tart apple complimented both gins nicely.